-Aspire have since done another Care Leavers programme, allowing eight individuals to do non-contact boxing and fitness while receiving guidance on independent living.
+Aspire has since done another Care Leavers programme, allowing eight individuals to do non-contact boxing and fitness while receiving guidance on independent living.

-National charity Street Doctors have also attended the gym to teach members first aid with a particular emphasis on knife injuries.
+National Charity Street Doctors has also attended the gym to teach members first aid with a particular emphasis on knife injuries.

 Finally, the club has started a new Saturday fitness class for the whole membership, alongside promoting their Women’s Aspire classes on a Saturday morning.